lvaudor/glitter/tests/testthat/_snaps/send_sparql.md

-      The `user_agent` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `user_agent` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument.
+      The `user_agent` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `user_agent` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument. i The deprecated feature was likely used in the glitter package.
+        Please report the issue at <https://github.com/lvaudor/glitter/issues>.
       Warning:
-      The `max_tries` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `max_tries` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument.
+      The `max_tries` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `max_tries` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument. i The deprecated feature was likely used in the glitter package.
+        Please report the issue at <https://github.com/lvaudor/glitter/issues>.
       Warning:
-      The `max_seconds` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `max_seconds` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument.
+      The `max_seconds` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `max_seconds` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument. i The deprecated feature was likely used in the glitter package.
+        Please report the issue at <https://github.com/lvaudor/glitter/issues>.
       Warning:
-      The `timeout` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `timeout` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument.
+      The `timeout` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `timeout` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument. i The deprecated feature was likely used in the glitter package.
+        Please report the issue at <https://github.com/lvaudor/glitter/issues>.
       Warning:
-      The `request_type` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `request_type` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument.
+      The `request_type` argument of `spq_perform()` is deprecated as of glitter 0.3.0. i Please use the `request_type` argument of `spq_request_control()` instead. i Parameters controlling how the request is made have to be passed to `spq_init()`'s `request_control` argument. i The deprecated feature was likely used in the glitter package.
+        Please report the issue at <https://github.com/lvaudor/glitter/issues>.
     Code
       req$method
     Output